BMAT & UKCAT

 Dr Szeto was previously at the Department of Chemistry, University of Hong Kong performing research as a Postdoctoral Fellow.
 He also spent three years at the A*STAR Institute of Medical Biology in Singapore as a staff scientist.
 During his time at the University of Alberta, Dr Szeto also took on teaching positions as a Sessional Instructor for the Department of Dentistry and Dental Hygiene and as a Guest Lecturer for the Department of Biochemistry.

-Dr Szeto possesses extensive academic experience in the field of biomedical sciences and has considerable training in the area of Biochemistry.
+As an academically trained scientist Dr. Szeto has significant experience utilizing various skills and aptitudes such as problem solving, interpreting argumentative statements, and data analysis and inference, that are assessed in the Section 1 examination paper.
+Dr Szeto also possesses extensive academic experience in the field of biomedical sciences and has considerable training in the area of Biochemistry.
 This provides a thorough familiarity with both Biology and Chemistry, subjects that are assessed as part of the Section 2 examination.
-He is well prepared to provide insight and guidance through the scientific knowledge and applications component of the BMAT, and has assisted an Eton College student in his preparations for this exam.
+He is well prepared to provide insight and guidance through the scientific knowledge and critical thinking components of the BMAT, and has assisted students from Eton, Discovery College and GSIS in their preparations for this exam.

 UKCAT & BMAT tutor